Nekroze/drydock/docs/usage.rst

 specification describes any exposed ports for sub-containers the external ports for those will also be exposed through the master container.

-Once a master container has been constructed it will be stored as an image in the hosts docker repository and **DryDock** will provide the user with the command required to run that specific container.
+Once a master container has been prepared **DryDock** will provide the user with the command required to run that specific cluster.
 It may be worth adding the docker ``--rm=true`` switch to the provided command. using this in an upstart script for example would mean that each boot or restart of the master container will be fresh from the original image that was created.
+If you wish to run it in the background immediately then the ``-d`` do that for you.

 .. note::